wedesoft/www.wedesoft.de/_posts/2025-09-05-clojure-game.md

 {% endhighlight %}

 The option to use ZGC is also specified in the Packr JSON file used to deploy the application.

-* Source code link, wishlist
-* input code uses multimethods to dispatch events to methods of an input handler (protocol), a hash map is used to map keys, buttons, and axes to keywords which are then used to dispatch to code for making state changes (atom referencing a hash map)

 ### Building the project